Teachings of Falun Gong: Controversies

 Li Hongzhi's conservative moral teachings have caused some concern in the West, including his views on homosexuality, democracy and science.
-The founder taught that homosexuality makes one "unworthy of being human", creates bad karma, and is comparable to organized crime.
-He also taught that "disgusting homosexuality shows the dirty abnormal psychology of the gay who has lost his ability of reasoning", and that homosexuality is a "filthy, deviant state of mind."
-Li additionally stated in a 1998 speech in Switzerland that, "gods' first target of annihilation would be homosexuals."
 In light of Li's teachings on homosexuality as immoral, a nomination of Li for the Nobel Peace Prize by San Francisco legislators was withdrawn in 2001.
-Although gay, lesbian, and bisexual people may practice Falun Gong, founder Li stated that they must "give up the bad conduct" of all same-sex sexual activity.

-In discussing the portrayal of Falun Gong as "anti-gay", Ethan Gutmann notes that Falun Gong's teachings are "essentially indistinguishable" from traditional religions such as Christianity, Islam, and Buddhism.
-Some journalists have also expressed concern over Falun Gong's teachings on the children of interracial marriages, and noted a belief in distinct heavens for people of different races.
+In discussing the portrayal of Falun Gong as "anti-gay", Ethan Gutmann stated without citing any sources that Falun Gong's teachings are "essentially indistinguishable" from traditional religions such as Christianity, Islam, and Buddhism.
+Some journalists have also expressed concern over Falun Gong's teachings on the children of interracial marriages.
+Falun Gong's cosmology includes the belief that different ethnicities each have a correspondence to their own heavens, and that individuals of mixed race lose some aspect of this connection.
 Concern stems from a statement of Li's identifying such children as products of "a chaotic situation brought about by mankind" indicative of "the Dharma-ending period".
-The Falun Dafa Information Center noted that this aspect of the practice's cosmology "in no way amounts to an endorsement of racial purity", adding that many Falun Gong practitioners have interracial children.
+The Falun Dafa Information Center stated that this aspect of the practice's cosmology "in no way amounts to an endorsement of racial purity", adding that many Falun Gong practitioners have interracial children.

 Opinions among scholars differ as to whether Falun Gong contains an apocalyptic message, and if so what the consequences of that are.
-Li situates his teaching of Falun Gong amidst the "Dharma-ending period" (末法), described in Buddhist scriptures as an era of moral decline when the teachings of Buddhism would need to be renewed.Benjamin Penny, "Falun Gong, Prophecy and Apocalypse", East Asian History, vol. 23, pp. 149-167.
-Richard Gunde, Assistant Director of the Center for Chinese Studies at UCLA, argues that Falun Gong is unlike western cults that fixate on death and Armageddon, but merely promises its followers a long and healthy life.
+Li situates his teaching of Falun Gong amidst the "Dharma-ending period" (末法), described in Buddhist scriptures as an era of moral decline when the teachings of Buddhism would need to be renewed.
+Richard Gunde, Assistant Director of the Center for Chinese Studies at UCLA, argued that Falun Gong is unlike western cults that fixate on death and Armageddon, but merely promises its followers a long and healthy life.
 "Falun Gong has a simple, innocuous ethical message," Gunde says, "and its leader, Li Hongzhi, despite his unusual, if not bizarre, statements, is in many ways simple and low key."

-About aliens, Li claimed that extraterrestrial entities are actively intervening in human affairs.
+Li claimed that extraterrestrial entities are actively intervening in human affairs.
 Li claimed that aliens developed and introduced the technology used by humans today.
-Li has denounced modern technology as part of an alien plot to undermine morality.
-Li believes that human inventions such as mechanical flight and electronic computers were given to humans by aliens.
+Li has denounced modern technology as part of an alien plot to undermine morality, claiming that mechanical flight and electronic computers were given to humans by aliens.